 If you find an injured or ill animal, you should contact a wildlife rescue charity for advice or assistance.
 Try not to handle the animal too much and always put your safety first, especially if tending to an animal at the roadside.

 There are several wildlife rescue charities in the region:

 Kings Toll Road

-If you find a nestling who has fallen from it’s nest or a fledgling who is grounded, please follow the RSPCA’s advice.
+If you find a nestling that has fallen from its nest or a fledgling who is grounded, please follow the RSPCA’s advice.